 Forward-looking statements and information generally include the following: the company's expectations, goals, forecasts, targets, and aspirations with respect to sustainability and corporate responsibility matters, including related risks and opportunities; demand for the company's rail service; enhancing profitability; volume and revenue growth; efficiency improvements and increasing returns; the effectiveness or growth of new and newer services; management of network volumes; increasing shareholder value; total amount of capital investments;; returns on capital investments; improvements regarding the sustainability, emissions, and safety of our operations and equipment; preserving the environment and communities where the company operates; and effectiveness of plans, programs and initiatives related to our workforce.
 Forward-looking statements and information should not be read as a guarantee of future performance or results and will not necessarily be accurate indications of the times that, or by which, such performance, targets, goals, or results will be achieved.
 Forward-looking statements and information are subject to risks and uncertainties that could cause actual performance or results to differ materially from those expressed in the statements.
 Forward-looking statements and information reflect the good faith consideration by management of currently available information and may be based on underlying assumptions believed to be reasonable under the circumstances.
 However, such information and assumptions (and, therefore, such forward-looking statements and information) are or may be subject to variables or unknown or unforeseeable events or circumstances over which management has little or no influence or control and may be derived from internal controls and processes that continue to evolve and standards are measuring progress that are still developing.
-Factors that could cause those results or other outcomes to differ materially from those expressed or implied in the forward-looking statements and
+Factors that could cause results or outcomes to differ, including the risk factors in Item 1A of the company's Annual Form 10-K, filed February 10,